 Flood, Hydrodynamic, Numerical, Simulation, Two-dimensional, Urban

 Copyright 2010 Jesse Alex Piotrowski

 Piotrowski, Jesse Alex.
-"Development of a high-resolution two-dimensional urban/rural flood simulation." thesis, University of Iowa, 2010.
+"Development of a high-resolution two-dimensional urban/rural flood simulation."
+MS (Master of Science) thesis, University of Iowa, 2010.